UI-Research/mobility-from-poverty/02_housing/README.md

 Data quality flag: Data quality of "1" requires the ratio of the upper bound (homeless_count_ub) to the lower bound (homeless_count_lb) to be less or equal to than 1.05.
-Data quality of "2" requires this ratio to be less than or equal to 1.1.
+Data quality of "2" requires this ratio to be greater than 1.05 and less than or equal to 1.1.
 Data quality of 3 is the remainder.
+Note that the largest value of this ratio is 3 and that only 6 counties, each with homeless population of less than 10, have ratio values at or between 2 to 3.